writer-jill/druid/docs/tutorials/tutorial-sql-query-view.md

 ### View query history

-In any query tab, click the ellipsis icon at the bottom of the query window and select **Query history**.
+In any query tab, click the ellipsis at the bottom of the query window and select **Query history**.

 You can click the links on the left to view queries run at a particular date and time, and open a previously run query in a new query tab.